rrwick/Rebaler/README.md

 ## Requirements

-Rebaler runs on [Python](https://www.python.org/) 3.4+ and uses [Biopython](http://biopython.org/).
+Rebaler runs on [Python 3.4+](https://www.python.org/) and uses [Biopython](http://biopython.org/).

 It also assumes that `minimap2` and `racon` executables are available in your `PATH`.
-If you can open a termanal and run those commands, you're good to go.
+If you can open a terminal and run those commands, you're good to go.